-The Omega J8006 Nutrition Center juicer is a masticating type of juicer which works at slow speeds (only 80 RPM) to efficiently extract juice from all kinds of produce without generating heat and foam.
+The Omega J8006 Nutrition Center Juicer is a masticating type of press juicer which works at slow speeds (only 80 RPM) to efficiently extract juice from all kinds of products without generating heat and foam.
 The juice yield is high, is of superior quality and boasts of a shelf life of up to 72 hours.
-This juicer works quietly and is backed up with a 15-year warranty for your peace of mind.
+This juicer works quietly and is backed up by a 15-year warranty for your peace of mind.
 What’s more, it performs multiple functions as a nut butter and pasta making machine.
 The price may be limiting but its efficiency lets you save on produce over time.
-If your after high-quality juice, we rate this as the best masticating juicer on the market.
+If you’re after high-quality juice, we rate this as the best masticating juicer on the market.

 The Breville 800JEXL Juice Fountain Elite 1000 Watt Juice Extractor

-This juicer (which is one of Breville’s top juicers) is a hardworking high-powered centrifugal-type juicer which features 2 speed controls — the fast 13,500 RPM and the slow 6,500 RPM to extract juice from both softer fruits and tougher greens.
-Its major selling point is the measly amount of heat generated — only 1.8 degrees F — to give you juice that is live and teeming with enzymes and antioxidants.
+This juicer (which is one of Breville’s top juicers) is a hardworking high-powered centrifugal-type juicer which features 2-speed controls — the fast 13,500 RPM and the slow 6,500 RPM to extract juice from both softer fruits and tougher greens.
+Its major selling point is the measly amount of heat generated — only 1.8 degrees F — to give you juice that is teeming with enzymes and antioxidants.
 Convenience is another good feature as it has a patented large feed tube which can accommodate whole fruits and vegetables so you don’t have to spend time and energy prepping your produce.
-Its so much more than a good juicer, we rate it as one of the best best centrifugal juicers you can get your hands on.
+It’s so much more than a good juicer, we rate it as one of the best juicers you can get your hands on.

 The Breville Compact Juice Fountain 700-Watt Juice Extractor